dengsauve/The-Depths-of-Europa/ideas.md

 Players will be able to type 'look' or 'look around' to get a narration of where they are and what is around them.

+## Mechanics

+I imagine that looking around will be simple enough.
+There will have to be triggers of course that break the scene, such as turning on the radio.